 “Biggest tip I can give is: more monitors, less tabs.
 At least two monitors will help give you more space to work on, but I know a lot of us have a ton of tabs open all at once.
 I used to fear closing tabs because I’d forget or lose a page.
 I found closing out all my tabs any time I’m done greatly increased my organization skills.
 That’s just me though.” –James Cant, Local SEO Specialist

-“I would say make sure that you ‘schedule’ 5 or so minutes on team meetings for small talk.
-Since we don’t have in person meetings the connection with team members can get lost.
-This way you’re still keeping in touch with work friends and keeping a personal connection with people!” –Amy Heigel, Marketing & Communications Manager
+“I would say make sure that you ‘schedule’ 5 or so minutes on team meetings for smalltalk.
+Since we don’t have in-person meetings, the connection with team members can get lost.
+This way, you’re still keeping in touch with work friends and have a personal connection with people!” –Amy Heigel, Marketing & Communications Manager

 “If possible, keep all your work on a separate non-personal computer.” –Brandon Caballero, Director of Analytics & CRO